 History of the Transylvanian Hound

 A popular hunting dog for Hungarian aristocrats during the Middle Ages, this ancient breed is thought to date as far back as 500 AD.
-The Transylvanian Hound is possibly related to a more common Hungarian hunting dog, the Viszla.
-Over the years, the Transylvanian Hound’s numbers dwindled and, by the turn of the 20th century, the breed was in danger of becoming lost forever.
-A group of breed fanciers brought the Transylvanian Hound back from the brink of extinction in the late 1960s.
+The Transylvanian hound is possibly related to a more common Hungarian hunting dog, the viszla.
+Over the years, the Transylvanian hound’s numbers dwindled and, by the turn of the 20th century, the breed was in danger of becoming lost forever.
+A group of breed fanciers brought the Transylvanian hound back from the brink of extinction in the late 1960s.
 Originally there were two varieties: long-legged and short-legged.
-Only the long-legged Transylvanian Hound remains.
-Today, the breed’s numbers remain low, though dedicated breeders continue to work to preserve this ancient treasure.
+Only the long-legged Transylvanian hound remains.

 Transylvanian Hound Care

-The Transylvanian Hound has an easy-care short double coat that sheds very little.
-The black-and-tan coat has a shiny appearance and is somewhat coarse to the touch.
+This dog's black-and-tan coat has a shiny appearance and is somewhat coarse to the touch.
 Brush the coat a few times a week with a soft bristle brush and bathe when dirty.
 Trim the nails every other week (less often if the dog wears them down naturally when running around outside).
-Check inside your Transylvanian Hound’s ears every week, and clean them with a pet safe ear cleaner if they look dirty.
-If you see sign of redness, inflammation, or foul odor coming from the ears, schedule a visit with your veterinarian.
+Check inside your Transylvanian hound’s ears every week, and clean them with a pet-safe ear cleaner if they look dirty.
+If you see a sign of redness, inflammation, or foul odor coming from the ears, schedule a visit with your veterinarian.

 Common Health Problems